tidyverse/tidyverse.org/content/blog/tune-1-2-0/index.md

 -   [Survival analysis for time-to-event data with tidymodels](https://www.tidyverse.org/blog/2024/04/tidymodels-survival-analysis/)
 -   [Fair machine learning with tidymodels](https://www.tidyverse.org/blog/2024/03/tidymodels-fairness/)

-While those features got their own blog posts, there are several more in this release that we thought were worth calling out.
-This post will highlight improvements to our support for parallel processing, introduction of support for percentile confidence intervals for performance metrics, and a few other bits and bobs.
+While those features got their own blog posts, there are several more features in this release that we thought were worth calling out.
+This post will highlight improvements to our support for parallel processing, the introduction of support for percentile confidence intervals for performance metrics, and a few other bits and bobs.
 You can see a full list of changes in the [release notes](https://github.com/tidymodels/tune/releases/tag/v1.2.0).

 <div class="highlight">